joeljacobson/zombie-apocalypse-e1/README.md

 When successful, halt the VM ready for the exercises `vagrant halt`

+---

+#Episode One

+To be completed with slides.

+##Ingest the dataset

+Start the already provisioned VM with `vagrant up`

-Once provisioned you may SSH into the VM with `vagrant ssh`
+SSH into the VM with `vagrant ssh`

-Check DataStax Enterprise is running `nodetool status`
+Ensure DataStax Enterprise is running `nodetool status`

-Start a CQL shell `cqlsh 192.168.56.10`
+Start a CQL Shell `cqlsh 192.168.56.10`

 Create the CDC keyspace `CREATE KEYSPACE IF NOT EXISTS cdc WITH replication = {'class': 'SimpleStrategy', 'replication_factor': 1 };`

 Create the CDC patient table `SOURCE '~/schema.cql'`

-Ingest the citizen data `COPY cdc.patient_data ( last_name, dob, patient_id,  first_name, job, ssn,  building_number, street_name, city, state, zipcode, company, latitude, longitude, blood_type ) FROM 'citizens.csv' WITH HEADER = true ;`
+Ingest the patient data `COPY cdc.patient_data ( last_name, dob, patient_id,  first_name, job, ssn,  building_number, street_name, city, state, zipcode, company, latitude, longitude, blood_type ) FROM 'citizens.csv' WITH HEADER = true ;`